RGSS3/writings/prolog-back.md

 % one step is to
 % 1. choose an exisiting state = A
 % 2. get its cost = X
-% 3. expand a new state = B
+% 3. expand to new states, each = B
 % 4. if we can update cost(B, Z), update it

 step :-